DC Universe (franchise): DC Studios and initial developments

 In early December, Gunn and Safran were finalizing their plans ahead of a meeting with Zaslav.
 Patty Jenkins was no longer developing a sequel to her DCEU films Wonder Woman (2017) and Wonder Woman 1984 (2020) after being told by Gunn and Safran that such a film did not fit within their new plans.
 Various rumors about the plans were circulating, including that the DCU would be a complete reboot of the DCEU that moved away from the actors cast by Snyder, that Matt Reeves's The Batman films would be integrated with the DCU, and that Aquaman actor Jason Momoa would be recast as the character Lobo.
 These reveals and rumors led to concerns within the industry and among DC fans about the direction Gunn and Safran were taking the franchise, and Gunn put out a statement saying they "were coming into a fractious environment" and there would be an "unavoidable transitional period as we moved into telling a cohesive story across film, TV, animation and gaming".
 A week later, Gunn announced that they had a slate of projects "ready to go" and would provide more details in 2023.
 He was writing a new Superman film that would not star Cavill, and Ben Affleck was confirmed not to be reprising his DCEU Batman role moving forward.
-Gunn and Safran had discussions with Cavill and Affleck about returning to the DCU to portray a new character and direct a project, respectively; Affleck later said he was not interested in directing a DCU project.
+Gunn and Safran discussed potentially returning for the DCU with Cavill and Affleck to portray a new character and direct a project, respectively; Affleck later said he was not interested in directing a DCU project.